future-proof-iot/RIOT-rs/doc/add_board_support.md

 ## Adding an Embassy architecture

-As of this writing, RIOT-rs supports most architectures that Embassy supports, including `nrf`, `stm32`, `rp` and `esp-rs`, but excluding `std` and `wasm`.
+As of this writing, Ariel OS supports most architectures that Embassy supports, including `nrf`, `stm32`, `rp` and `esp-rs`, but excluding `std` and `wasm`.

 The steps to add support for another Embassy supported architecture are: